loureirorg/learnwithdaniel.com/blog/_posts/2020-01-16-wordpress-show-the-current-year-on-the-footer/README.md

 WordPress will replace the `[video ...]` string with the actual video from your library.
 This is an example of shortcode usage.
 Shortcodes are strings enclosed by brackets `[]`.
 <!-- more -->

 Shortcodes extend the editor.
-With them, you are not limited to Guttember's blocks, nor to text styling only.
+With them, you are not limited to Gutemberg's blocks, nor to text styling only.
 They allow us to add dynamic content provided by plugins.

 ## Example: